Get Free Seats (Applicable on all courses)

 Upon completing this course successfully, participants will be able to:

-• Scan RFID labels in warehouse instances
+• Scan RFID labels in warehouse or logistics instances and capture accurate data for supply chain processes.

 Training Methodology